 A \textit{flow network} $G=(V,E,c)$ is defined as a directed graph $G=(V,E)$, together with a non-negative function $c:V\times V\rightarrow\mathbb{R}_{\geq 0}$ that assigns to each edge $e\in E$ a non-negative capacity $c(e)$.
 If $(u,v)\not\in E$, then we define $c(u,v)=0$.

 A \textit{walk} in a directed graph is an alternating sequence of vertices and edges, $v_0$, $e_0$, $v_1$, $\dots$, $v_{k-1}$, $e_{k-1}$, $v_k$, which begins and ends with vertices and has the property that each $e_i$ is an edge from $v_i$ to $v_{i+1}$.
 A \textit{path} is a walk where all edges are distinct.
-A \textit{simple path} is a path where all vertices are distinct.
-The term $u$-$v$ path (resp., simple path) refers to any valid path (resp., simple path) from $u$ to $v$.
+The term $u$-$v$ path refers to any valid path from $u$ to $v$.

 In flow networks, we usually distinguish between single-commodity and multi-commodity flows.
 For single-commodity flow, we consider a single commodity that consists of a source $s\in V$ and a sink $t\in V$, where $s\neq t$.
 For multi-commodity flows, we assume $L$ commodities of the form $(s_i,t_i)$, where $s_i,t_i\in V, s_i\neq t_i$.
 Each commodity $i$ is associated with a non-negative demand $D_i\geq0$.
-For convenience, we also use the notation $\bm{s}=(s_1,\dots,s_L)$ and $\bm{t}=(t_1,\dots,t_L)$, and write $(\bm{s},\bm{t})$ to denote the corresponding multi-commodity network.